What the directories say

 In protest work, he appeared in R v Avery EWCA Crim 622 for all appellant's in the appeal against the sentences and ASBO's imposed on the leaders of SHAC for an alleged blackmail campaign against employees and contractors with the animal experimentation company, Huntingdon Life Science.

 In grave general crime he appeared in R v T EWCA Crim 2439.
 A successful murder appeal involving a seminal judgment on the use of statistical evidence in footwear cases.
 The court ruled against the current practice of applying Beysian techniques in the assessment of the strength of support for the prosecution case derived from underlying statistical material.
-The case has been the subject of widespread criticism and speculation within the science community (Read More).
+The case has been the subject of widespread criticism and speculation within the science community (Read more here).
 Other recent general criminal appellate work includes R v Manochehr Bahmanzadeh EWCA Crim 2954, the owner of the Dance Academy nightclub in Plymouth on a conviction and sentence CCRC reference for permitting the supply of class A drugs.
 R v Andrew Reeves EWCA Crim 2664, a successful murder appeal involving expert evidence on the reliability of voluntary confessions and the impact of childhood ADHD, and R v Evans EWCA Crim 2243, a CCRC reference in murder concerning expert psychiatric evidence.
 A selection of more ancient cases includes R v Firkins EWCA Crim 2981, the Pool Farm murder case concerning fresh evidence and legal professional privilege; R v Yilmaz EWHC 2620 (Admin) on custody time limits, and EWCA Crim 308 on the substantive PII appeal concerning non disclosure at the original trial in Turkish heroin, conspiracy; and R v Choudhery EWCA Crim 1788.
 Representing the lead appellant in the "Controlled Importation" heroin cases involving corrupt Customs Officials, non-disclosure and abuse of process, and in which mammoth costs were awarded against HMCR EWCA Crim 2598.

 He secured the acquittal, in a direct access appeal out of time, in case defining trial procedure in connection with indecent photographs (R v Dodd EWCA Crim 660).
 In International work, he appeared in the Privy Council in the Trinidad and Tobago death sentence case of Benjamin and Ganga UKPC 8, dealing with confession evidence, and the constitutionality of the mandatory death sentence in cases of the mentally impaired.